mmiv-center/gen-id/README.md

 ### Usage

-This program uses python3.
+This program uses python3, which has to be installed.
 Make the file executable to run it as shown below
 ```
 > chmod 777 ./gen-id.py
 ```